lucaswerkmeister/m3api/README.md

   (The shape of those objects will depend on the request `errorformat`.)

 - Any warnings returned by the API are also detected.
+  By default, warnings are logged to the console;
-  You can specify a custom `warn` handler function in the request options;
+  you can specify a custom `warn` handler function in the request options (this may be advisable for interactive CLI applications on Node.js, though you should make sure the warnings are still seen by developers somehow).
-  by default, warnings are logged to the console in the browser, and also in Node.js if NODE_ENV is set to “development”.
-  Node.js users that aren’t CLI applications
-  (e.g. bots or tool backends)
-  are encouraged to pass `warn: console.warn` in the default request options in the constructor (along with the `userAgent` option), to ensure that warnings are visible and can be acted on.

 - To make POST requests instead of GET requests, pass an object with a `method` value as the second parameter: